alexdevero/alex-devero-blog/__drafts__/draft--async-await.md

 It is only when the first one is settled the other can be executed.
 This applies to all awaited promises in the "chain".
 The second has to wait for the first.
 The third has to wait for the second.
 This repeats until all awaited promises are settled.
 During this time the async function is paused with each `await` keyword.

 Fortunately, there is a way to make this faster.
-You can run all those promises in parallel and await only the final result of of those promises.
+You can run all those promises in parallel and await only the final result of those promises.
 To do that you can use `Promise.all()` method.
 This method accepts an iterable object of promises, like an array.
 When all promises are settled it returns one promise withe all values.

 So, what you need to do is to take those promises and put them inside the `Promise.all()`.
 Then, instead of awaiting all those promises you will await only the `Promise.all()`.